pythongssapi/python-gssapi/README.txt

 -----

-* A working implementation of GSSAPI (such as from MIT Kerberos) which includes header files
+* A working implementation of GSSAPI (such as from MIT Kerberos) which supports delegation and includes header files

 * a C compiler (such as GCC)

-* either the `enum34` Python package or Python 3.4+
+* Python 3.6+ (older releases support older versions, but are unsupported)

 * the `six` and `decorator` python packages